 Read further to see the top and bottom states based on the following eight motoring metrics:

 - Insurance costs: Percentage of annual income spent on car insurance

 - Traffic fatalities: Deaths per 100 million vehicle miles traveled

 - Extra costs associated with road conditions: Annual extra vehicle repairs/operating costs due to driving on roads in need of fixing per motorist

 - Traffic congestion: Public road mileage and the number of registered vehicles

-- Percent of roads in poor/mediocre condition
+- Roads: Percentage of roads in poor/mediocre condition

 If you don't see your state in the top five and bottom five here, find where your state ranks in our complete "Best and worst states for drivers" ranking.